kgston/stencil.JS/README.md

 ```

 ###Special variables
-For templating convienence, you can use the special variables lpIdx and ctIdx for loop index and counter index in your templates. `{{lpIdx}}` starts from 0 while `{{ctIdx}}` starts from 1.
+For templating convienence, you can use the special variables lpIdx and ctIdx in your templates. `{{lpIdx}}` starts from 0 while `{{ctIdx}}` starts from 1.
 These are counter for the rendering order and is unique for every template, including child templates.

 ###Selector
-In order to use the selector to automatically select an option in a drop down menu, set an attribute called `data-stencilselector` (to conform to HTML5 specs) to the select elements:
+In order to use the selector to automatically select an option in a drop down menu, set an attribute called `data-stencil-selector` to the select elements:
 ***Where:***
 ```javascript
     var template = stencil.define("template");